jordan-bravo/.nix/README.md

 I think the answer to this is [system-manager](https://github.com/numtide/system-manager)
     - Postgres/Redis <-- solution for Alta is to run these in containers
     - Docker <-- Possibly replace with Podman which doesn't require root and might be nixable
-    - Flatpak <-- No way that I know of to declaritively configure Flatpaks
+    - Flatpak <-- Research declarative flatpak
 ---

 ### Misc.
 Notes